benjaminion/upgrading-ethereum-book/src/book.md

 It's common to hear of the penalties for being offline being referred to as "getting slashed".
 This is incorrect.
 Being [slashed](/part2/economics/slashing) is a severe punishment for very specific misbehaviours, and results in the validator being ejected from the protocol in addition to some or all of its stake being removed.

+Penalties are subtracted from validators' balances on the beacon chain and effectively burned, so they reduce the net issuance of the beacon chain.

 #### Attestation penalties

 Attestations are penalised for being missing, late, or incorrect.
 We'll lump these together as "missed" for conciseness.